100+ Challenging math riddles to keep your mind sharp

 5 - 2 = '3' is prime.

-The Wedding Shower Gift -Math riddle
+The Wedding Shower Gift - Math Riddle

 Janie's friends were chipping in to buy her a wedding shower present.
 At first, 10 friends chipped in, but 2 of them dropped out.
 Each of the 8 had to chip in another dollar to bring the amount back up.
 How much money did they plan to collect?

-$40 (10 at $4, or 8 at $5)
+Explanation : $40 (10 at $4, or 8 at $5)

-John was six years old -Math riddle
+John was six years old - Math Riddle

 When John was six years old he hammered a nail into his favorite tree to mark his height.
 Ten years later at age sixteen, John returned to see how much higher the nail was.
 If the tree grew by five centimeters each year, how much higher would the nail be?